shuookang/shuokang-node.js/README.md

 ## Usage

-app.js:
+app.js: <br>
 const app = require('./shuokang_node');

-//display all items in the shop and their prices console.log(app.displayShopItems());
+//display all items in the shop and their prices <br>
+console.log(app.displayShopItems());

-//update shop item price change scarf price from 15 to 10 app.updateShopItemPrice('scarf', 10);
+//update shop item price change scarf price from 15 to 10 <br>
+app.updateShopItemPrice('scarf', 10);

-//display all items in the shop and their updated prices console.log(app.displayShopItems());
+//display all items in the shop and their updated prices <br>
+console.log(app.displayShopItems());

-//add items to shopping bag
+//add items to shopping bag <br>
-app.addItemToShoppingBag('scarf', 5);
+app.addItemToShoppingBag('scarf', 5); <br>
-app.addItemToShoppingBag('jeans', 2);
+app.addItemToShoppingBag('jeans', 2); <br>
-app.addItemToShoppingBag('shoes', 1);
+app.addItemToShoppingBag('shoes', 1); <br>

-//display all items you have added into the shopping bag and the quantity of each item console.log(app.displayShoppingBag());
+//display all items you have added into the shopping bag and the quantity of each item <br>
+console.log(app.displayShoppingBag());

-//remove item from shopping bag app.removeItemFromShoppingBag('scarf');
+//remove item from shopping bag <br>
+app.removeItemFromShoppingBag('scarf');

-//updated display of all items you have added into the shopping bag and the quantity of each item console.log(app.displayShoppingBag());
+//updated display of all items you have added into the shopping bag and the quantity of each item <br>
+console.log(app.displayShoppingBag());

-//display the total cost of all items in the shopping bag console.log(app.calculateTotalCostOfShoppingBag());
+//display the total cost of all items in the shopping bag <br>
+console.log(app.calculateTotalCostOfShoppingBag());

 ## Functions
-displayShopItems - display all items in the shop and their prices displayShoppingBag - display of all items you have added into the shopping bag and the quantity of each item updateShopItemPrice -  update the price of a item in the shop items list addItemToShoppingBag - add item into your shopping bag removeItemFromShoppingBag - remove item from shopping bag calculateTotalCostOfShoppingBag - displays the total cost of all the items added into the shopping bag
+displayShopItems - display all items in the shop and their prices <br>
+displayShoppingBag - display of all items you have added into the shopping bag and the quantity of each item <br>
+updateShopItemPrice -  update the price of a item in the shop items list <br>
+addItemToShoppingBag - add item into your shopping bag <br>
+removeItemFromShoppingBag - remove item from shopping bag <br>
+calculateTotalCostOfShoppingBag - displays the total cost of all the items added into the shopping bag

 # References